Meritage Portfolio Management Buys 1,527 Shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO)

-Meritage Portfolio Management boosted its holdings in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 35.7% during the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 5,803 shares of the exchange traded fund’s stock after purchasing an additional 1,527 shares during the quarter.
-Meritage Portfolio Management’s holdings in Vanguard FTSE Emerging Markets ETF were worth $268,000 at the end of the most recent quarter.
+Meritage Portfolio Management increased its stake in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 35.7% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 5,803 shares of the exchange traded fund’s stock after buying an additional 1,527 shares during the period.
+Meritage Portfolio Management’s holdings in Vanguard FTSE Emerging Markets ETF were worth $268,000 at the end of the most recent reporting period.

 Shares of VWO opened at $41.64 on Friday.
 Vanguard FTSE Emerging Markets ETF has a fifty-two week low of $40.02 and a fifty-two week high of $53.62.
 The firm’s 50-day simple moving average is $42.20 and its two-hundred day simple moving average is $45.73.